 Reducing Fossil Fuel Dependency

-The vast majority of the energy we consume is derived from fossil fuels which are non-renewable resources.
-This means they will eventually one day run out but the use of renewable energy technologies (such as solar panels) can help to reduce our dependency on such fuels.
+The vast majority of the energy we consume is non-renewable.
+This comes from fossil fuels such as coal, oil, and gas – fuels that will one day run out.
+Because of this, we should consider using more renewable energy technologies – such as solar photovoltaic cells.
+If everyone were to do this, we would considerably reduce our dependency on fossil fuels.

 Increasing Energy Security